petershin/liferay-learn/docs/courses/latest/en/web-site-manager/creating-pages/creating-navigation-menus.md

    ![Display each menu in a Menu Display widget in the footer.](./creating-navigation-menus/images/11.png)

-Now Clarity's header and footer is using navigation menus to show its lists.
+Now Clarity's header and footer uses navigation menus to show its lists.
 The SHOP menu contains categories with no display pages, so the categories remain hidden for now.
-These will be populated in the [Commerce Architect](../../commerce-architect.md) course.
+These are populated in the [Commerce Architect](../../commerce-architect.md) course.

 ![Clarity's master page uses navigation menus heavily.](./creating-navigation-menus/images/12.png)

-Next Clarity's design team has requested a [re-design of the Home page](./designing-the-home-page.md), with new fragments and compositions.
+Next: Clarity's design team has requested a [re-design of the Home page](./designing-the-home-page.md), with new fragments and compositions.

 ## Relevant Concepts